mendix/docs/content/refguide8/offline-first.md

 The download process also downloads the file entities' contents and saves that to your device storage.
 This process is incremental.
 The app only downloads the contents of a file object if the file has not been downloaded before, or if the file has been changed since it was last downloaded.
 The changed date attribute of the file entity is used to determine if the contents of a file object have changed.

-### 2.2.2 Selected objects (Selective synchronization)
+**Selective synchronization**

 Only the objects selected for synchronization are synchronized to the local database.
 There are no extra network requests made to retrieve these objects.
 The objects are returned in the response of a network request made during the upload phase.

 If a file entity is selected for synchronization, its content is also updated on the device storage incrementally.
-The logic is the same with **All objects**.
+The logic is the same with the full synchronization.

 ### 2.3 After the Synchronization